Karl-git16/PrintNPlay-MTG-Formatter/README.md

 # Run Through of Program
 1. you'll be prompted between automatic and manual
-   a. manual -- just needs decklist
+- manual -- just needs decklist
-   b. automatic -- needs decklist and card files from MPCFILL
+- automatic -- needs decklist and card files from MPCFILL
      I. delete your cardback file
 2. input what is prompted(decklist and card files)
 3. press start processing